 Robin C. Cook, MS, RD, CSP, LDN Robin C. Cook is a pediatric surgical and trauma dietitian at The Children’s Hospital of Philadelphia.
 Locations: Main Campus Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training InternshipSodexho Pediatric Emphasis Philadelphia/NJ Dietetic Internship Board CertificationCertified Specialist in Pediatric Nutrition (CSP)Licensed Dietitian NutritionistRegistered Dietitian (RD)Undergraduate DegreeBS in Biology - The Canisius College, Buffalo, NY (Summa Cum Laude) Graduate DegreeMS in Nutrition - University of Massachusetts Amherst, Amherst, MA Titles and Academic Titles Pediatric Surgical and Trauma Dietitian Departments and Services Pulmonary Hypoplasia ProgramDivision of Pediatric General, Thoracic and Fetal Surgery Publications Papers2014 Cook RC and Blinman TA.
 Alleviation of retching and feeding intolerance after fundoplication.
 Nutrition in Clinical Practice, 2014; 29(3): 386-396.
-Posters and Presentations2013 “Management of the Complex Trauma Patient” – Eleventh Annual Conference – Topics Explored: Pediatric Surgical and Trauma Nursing, The Children’s Hospital of Philadelphia, Philadelphia, Pennsylvania (co-presenter with Steven Fenton, MD) Editorial and Academic Positions Editorial positions Invitation to Review for ICAN: Infant, Child, and Adolescent Nutrition Invitation to Review for Nutrition in Clinical Practice Leadership and Memberships Memberships in professional organizations Academy of Nutrition and Dietetics American Society of Parenteral and Enteral Nutrition Pediatric Nutrition Practice Group Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Posters and Presentations2013 “Management of the Complex Trauma Patient” – Eleventh Annual Conference – Topics Explored: Pediatric Surgical and Trauma Nursing, The Children’s Hospital of Philadelphia, Philadelphia, Pennsylvania (co-presenter with Steven Fenton, MD) Editorial and Academic Positions Editorial positions Invitation to Review for ICAN: Infant, Child, and Adolescent Nutrition Invitation to Review for Nutrition in Clinical Practice Leadership and Memberships Memberships in professional organizations Academy of Nutrition and Dietetics American Society of Parenteral and Enteral Nutrition Pediatric Nutrition Practice Group Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.